-The Rev. Dan Haugh, Director of Youth and Young Adult Ministries
+The Rev. Dan Haugh, Associate Pastor of Youth and Young Adult Ministries

 He is ordained in the Christian and Missionary Alliance denomination and received his Master of Divinity in church development from Alliance Theological Seminary.
 Dan is a social media "coach" and leads workshops and seminars for youth workers with Barefoot Ministries.
 Dan has written for Immerse Journal and Youthworker Journal and authors the blog www.emergingyouth.com.